 Area 4: Organizational Structure & Board Communication

-- Has the board clearly communicated the role of the audit committee as related to carrying out the responsibilities delineated in the charter?
+- Has the board clearly communicated the audit committee’s role as related to carrying out the responsibilities delineated in the charter?

-- Does the committee report its proceedings and recommendations to the full board after each committee meeting?
+- Does the committee report its proceedings and recommendations to the board after each meeting?

-- Does the committee provide feedback to the full board concerning key financial management competency?
+- Does the committee provide feedback to the entire board concerning key financial management competency?

 Area 5: External Auditor Communication

-- Does the committee regularly schedule meetings with the independent auditors and communicate with them before, during, and after the engagement?
+- Does the committee regularly schedule meetings with the independent auditors, communicating with them before, during, and after the engagement?

 - Does this meeting include an executive session or a private conference between the audit committee and external auditors?

 - Does the committee understand the coordination of work between the external and internal auditors?
-Are committee members able to accurately relay that information to both sides and to the board?
+Can committee members accurately relay that information to both sides and the board?

 And Much More Is Available from CRI’s Nonprofit CPA Team

-There are many other building blocks of a strong audit committee including having effective processes in place to orient new committee members, investigate allegations, and recommend the approval or modification of the annual audit to the board.
-CRI’s nonprofit CPAs can review best practices with your board, as well as state and national audit committee requirements.
-We believe in helping to ensure that your nonprofit has the right foundation and processes in place to stand firm in the future.
+There are many other building blocks of a strong audit committee, including having effective processes in place to orient new committee members, investigate allegations, and recommend approving or modifying the annual audit to the board.
+Contact CRI’s nonprofit CPAs to review best practices with your board, as well as state and national audit committee requirements.
+Our team of professionals believe in helping ensure your nonprofit has the proper foundation and processes to stand firm in the future.